ryanorsinger/binary_intro/handout.md

 - The first computers were physical computation machines.
 A clock is a physical computer!

-  The Ancient Greeks invented a machine called the `Antikytera` that computed months and seasons.
+  The Ancient Greeks invented a machine called `Antikytera` to compute seasons and eclipses.

   <img src="/Users/moon/binary_intro/hublot-antikythera-1.jpg" height=250>